SabriKorkmaz/sql-docs/docs/t-sql/statements/set-implicit-transactions-transact-sql.md

 &nbsp;

- When OFF, each of the preceding T-SQL statements is bounded by an unseen BEGIN TRANSACTION and an unseen COMMIT TRANSACTION statement.
+ When ON, each of the preceding T-SQL statements is bounded by an unseen BEGIN TRANSACTION and an unseen COMMIT TRANSACTION statement.
 When OFF, we say the transaction mode is *autocommit*.
 If your T-SQL code visibly issues a BEGIN TRANSACTION, we say the transaction mode is *explicit*.

  There are several clarifying points to understand: